MooersLab/pymolsnips/README.md

 <details>
 <summary><b>Minpac</b></summary>

-Minpac is also a plugin manager for installing and managing plugins in *Vim*.
+*Minpac* is anther a plugin manager for installing and managing plugins in *Vim*.
 It requires *Vim* 8 or newer.
 Unfortunately, minpac does not update itself.
 Fortunately, there is a package you can add that will allow minpac to auto-update.